Guiding a patient on figuring meal-time insulin dosing

-Recently I assessed an 84 year old inpatient with diabetes for his insulin usage at home.
-In reporting his dosing he stated that after he checked his glucose before each meal he took the “first two numbers of the result,” and made that his dosage for meal-time insulin.
-For example, if the glucose reading was 240, he would take 24 units of Humalog.
+Recently I assessed an 84-year-old inpatient with diabetes for his insulin usage at home.
+In reporting his dosing, he stated that after he checked his glucose before each meal, he took the “first two numbers of the result,” and made his dosage for meal-time insulin.
+For example, if the glucose reading were 240, he would take 24 units of Humalog.